-Home / Dharma / Community Message from the Board
+Home / Ethics and Shambhala Code of Conduct / Community Message from the Board

 This is a repost of an email from the Shambhala Board of Directors to the Shambhala community, Feb 2, 2020.
 Apologies for the late posting, which was due to staff holidays